LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 implicit slow stage), or a non-identity mass matrix (:math:`M(t) \ne I` in ARKStep), systems of linear or nonlinear algebraic equations must be solved at each stage and/or step of the method.
-This section therefore focuses on the variety of mathematical methods provided in the ARKode infrastructure for such problems, including
+This section therefore focuses on the variety of mathematical methods provided in the ARKODE infrastructure for such problems, including
 :ref:`nonlinear solvers <Mathematics.Nonlinear>`,
 :ref:`linear solvers <Mathematics.Linear>`,